awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 To disable threadpool, run `cmake .. -DENABLE_KVS_THREADPOOL=OFF`

+### Thread stack sizes
+The default thread stack size for the KVS WebRTC SDK is 64 kb.
+Notable stack sized that may need to be changed for your specific application will be the ConnectionListener Receiver thread and the media sender threads.
+Please modify the stack sizes for these media dependent threads to be suitable for the media your application is processing.

 ### Setting ICE related timeouts

 There are some default timeout values set for different steps in ICE in the [KvsRtcConfiguration](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/structKvsRtcConfiguration.html).
 These are configurable in the application.
 While the defaults are generous, there could be applications that might need more flexibility to improve chances of connection establishment because of poor network.